cclin321/Simplified-Harmony-Search/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 5. Contact
-For questions or further discussions, please contact:Chun-Cheng Lin (cclin321@nycu.edu.tw)
+For questions or further discussions, please contact: Chun-Cheng Lin (cclin321@nycu.edu.tw)